skittixch/GeminiTrader/README.md

     git clone <your-repo-url>
     cd GeminiTrader
     ```
 3.  **Open in VS Code:**
-    - Open the `GeminiTrader` folder in VS Code (`File` > `Open Folder...`).
+    *   Open the `GeminiTrader` folder in VS Code (`File` > `Open Folder...`).
 4.  **Reopen in Container:**
-    - VS Code should detect the `.devcontainer` configuration and prompt you: "Folder contains a Dev Container configuration file.
+    *   VS Code should detect the `.devcontainer` configuration and prompt you: "Folder contains a Dev Container configuration file.
 Reopen folder to develop in a container?"
-    - Click **"Reopen in Container"**.
+    *   Click **"Reopen in Container"**.
-    - If you don't see the prompt, open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`), type `Dev Containers: Rebuild and Reopen in Container`, and select it.
+    *   If you don't see the prompt, open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`), type `Dev Containers: Rebuild and Reopen in Container`, and select it.
-    - VS Code will build the Docker image (takes time on the first run) and connect.
+    *   VS Code will build the Docker image (takes time on the first run) and connect.
 5.  **Install Dependencies (If needed):**
-    - The dev container should automatically install packages listed in `requirements.txt` (if configured in `devcontainer.json` or `Dockerfile`).
+    *   The dev container should automatically install packages listed in `requirements.txt` (if configured in `devcontainer.json` or `Dockerfile`).
-    - If not, open a Terminal in VS Code (`Terminal` > `New Terminal` - this runs _inside_ the container) and run: `pip install -r requirements.txt`
+    *   If not, open a Terminal in VS Code (`Terminal` > `New Terminal` - this runs *inside* the container) and run: `pip install -r requirements.txt`
 6.  **Launch JupyterLab:**
-    - In the VS Code Terminal, run:
+    *   In the VS Code Terminal, run:
         ```bash
-      jupyter lab --ip=0.0.0.0 --port=8888 --no-browser --allow-root --NotebookApp.token=''
+        jupyter lab --ip=0.0.0.0 --port=8888 --no-browser --allow-root
+        # Note: Remove --NotebookApp.token='' if you prefer token auth
         ```
 7.  **Access JupyterLab:**
-    - VS Code might automatically forward the port and allow you to connect via its Jupyter extension.
+    *   VS Code might automatically forward the port and allow you to connect via its Jupyter extension (check the notifications or the Jupyter tab in the side panel).
-    - Alternatively, open your web browser and navigate to `http://127.0.0.1:8888` or `http://localhost:8888`.
+    *   Alternatively, look for a URL in the terminal output like `http://127.0.0.1:8888/lab?token=...` and open it in your web browser.
 8.  **API Keys SECURITY:**
-    - **NEVER** commit your API keys or hardcode them directly into notebooks or scripts.
-    - Use environment variables (configurable via `.devcontainer/devcontainer.json`'s `remoteEnv` property or a `.env` file loaded by Python) or another secure method to manage your Binance.US API Key and Secret Key.
+    *   Create a `.env` file in the project root (e.g., `GeminiTrader/.env`).
+    *   Add your keys like this:
+        ```dotenv
+        BINANCE_API_KEY=YOUR_BINANCE_US_API_KEY_HERE
+        BINANCE_API_SECRET=YOUR_BINANCE_US_SECRET_KEY_HERE
+        ```
+    *   **Add `.env` to your `.gitignore` file** to prevent accidentally committing secrets.
+    *   The provided Python code examples use `python-dotenv` to load these keys.

 ## Usage (Initial Phase)

-- Use the Jupyter notebooks within the running dev container to:
+*   Use the Jupyter notebooks within the running dev container to:
-  - Connect to the Binance.US API.
+    *   Connect to the Binance.US API.
-  - Fetch market data (prices, volume, order books).
+    *   Fetch and **store historical market data (klines)**.
-  - Experiment with technical indicators.
+    *   Track current portfolio balances.
-  - Prototype strategy logic (entry/exit signals).
+    *   Prototype logic for calculating portfolio allocations.
-  - Test order placement and management functions.
+    *   Experiment with rules for deploying stablecoin reserves.
-  - Begin integrating LLM functionalities (e.g., pulling news, basic sentiment analysis).
+    *   Begin integrating LLM functionalities for market context analysis.

-## Roadmap / Future Goals
+## Roadmap / Future Goals (Revised)

-- [ ] Develop core trading logic modules.
-- [ ] Integrate robust API interaction (error handling, rate limits).
-- [ ] Implement initial LLM-driven sentiment analysis pipeline.
+*   [ ] Implement robust historical data fetching and storage (e.g., to CSV files or database).
+*   [ ] Develop functions to accurately track current portfolio composition and value.
+*   [ ] Define and implement logic for calculating target asset allocation ratios.
+*   [ ] Develop rules/triggers for rebalancing trades (e.g., deviation thresholds, dip detection).
-- [ ] Design and test basic strategy backtesting framework.
+*   [ ] Research and select optimal stablecoin(s) on Binance.US.
-- [ ] Explore LLM for dynamic parameter tuning or rule generation.
+*   [ ] Prototype LLM integration for market sentiment/context analysis to inform dip-buying decisions.
-- [ ] Implement risk management rules (stop-loss, position sizing).
+*   [ ] Implement safe order execution logic for rebalancing trades.
-- [ ] Develop basic monitoring/logging.
+*   [ ] Develop basic monitoring/logging for portfolio changes and trades.
-- [ ] Refactor core logic from notebooks into Python modules (`.py` files).
+*   [ ] Refactor core logic from notebooks into Python modules (`.py` files).
-- [ ] Package as a standalone Docker image for background execution.
+*   [ ] Package as a standalone Docker image for potential automated execution.
-- [ ] Consider adding a simple UI (potentially revisiting Svelte?) for monitoring _after_ core logic is stable.

 ## License